natalieagus/50005/docs/Problem Set/11-web.md

 psql
 ```

-Surprisingly, it works — even though they haven’t specified a port or host.
+Surprisingly, it works! -- even though they haven’t specified a port or host.

 The student inspects the database log and sees: